-The weekend I met the Creature Craft people would mark the 3rd time in my life I would be in Boise.
-Idaho is kind of a [punchline] for a lot of people.
-It really doesn’t spark the interests of most people seeking to have a good time.
-I was impressed by the hipness of downtown, and to be honest I haven’t seen such a high ratio of attractive women since my time in [Kiev].
-Even though I was there for business, I was able to tear away and visit the Creature Craft guide training event that was held north of Boise along the Payette River.
+The weekend I met the Creature Craft people would mark my 3rd trip Boise.
+Idaho is a punchline for many people.
+It really doesn’t spark the interests of people seeking to have a good time.
+I was impressed by the hipness of downtown, and to be honest, I haven’t seen such a high ratio of attractive women since my time in Kiev.
+Even though I was there for business, I was able to sneak away and visit the Creature Craft guide training that was held north of Boise.

 I had been invited to this event by my friend Stacie for the previous two years.
-After this weekend I can honestly say, I really missed out by not attending.
-We arrived late on Friday night and set up the tent.
-We got to meet the owners of Creature Craft, some of the testers and a good portion of the [Creature Craft crew].
-They were exceptionally friendly and welcoming.
-My first impression is that they were a real class act when it comes to the outdoor industry.
+After the weekend I can honestly say, I really missed out by not attending.
+I arrived late on Friday night and everyone was still awake.
+I got to meet the owners of Creature Craft, some of the testers and a good portion of the Creature Craft crew.
+They were friendly and welcoming.
+My first impression is that they were a real class act in the outdoor industry.

-Saturday morning we got set-up and helped the Creature Craft guys ready the creatures.
-We were currently going to run a section of the river that is unrunnable in regular rafts.
-I guess you could run it in a regular raft, but if someone fell out, which would happen, the chance of dying is extremely high.
-I am not going to lie, as I sat there strapped in with a velcro seat belt, I was a little nervous.
-When Brandon, the guy who was piloting the creature, asked me what I wanted to do; barrel roll, flip, turn over etc… my response was pretty conservative, “Let’s just get down the river”.
+Saturday morning I helped set up the creatures.
+We were currently going to run a section of the river that is almost impossible in regular rafts.
+I guess you could run it in a regular raft, but if someone fell out, which would probably happen, the chance of dying is high.
+As I sat there strapped in with a velcro seat belt, I was a little nervous.
+When Brandon, the guy who was rowing the creature, asked me what I wanted to do; barrel roll, flip, turn over etc… my response was pretty conservative, “Let’s just get down the river”.

 My adrenaline was at its peak just moments before we hit the first rapid.
 I had been in class V rapids before on a regular raft.
-But not having any control and not knowing what to expect was the clincher.
-As soon as the creature crashed into the first wave and I felt the stability, all of the nervousness was gone.
+This time was different not having any control and not knowing what to expect increased the adrenaline.
+As soon as the creature collided into the first wave, I felt the stability and all of the nervousness was gone.
 Laughter and smiles rushed, faster than the water around us, to fill the void.
-For the next 30 minutes, we only had small sections of calm water, that if strung together would total less than ¼ of a mile.
+For the next 30 minutes, we only had small sections of calm water, strung together they would total less than ¼ of a mile.
 The rest was raging whitewater that crashed at us from all sides.

 While we were at the camp we had the opportunity to meet several people.
-Many of them who saw the creatures hanging out next to the river and stopped to talk.
+Many of the people we met saw the creatures and stopped to talk.
 Darren the inventor of Creature Craft offered people rides down the river and several took him up on the offer.
-In the outdoor industry, it’s hard to find people willing to go the extra mile to make sure people have fun.
-Darren and the rest of the Creature Craft crew proved that they have a passion for what they do that is so great that they will share it with anyone who is interested.
-My impression that they were a class act remained valid even as we said our goodbyes and headed back to Boise.
+In the outdoor industry, it’s hard to find people willing to go the extra mile.
+Darren and the rest of the Creature Craft crew proved that they have a passion for what they do, it’s great that they share it with anyone who is interested.
+My impression that they were a class act remained valid even as I said my goodbyes and headed back to Boise.